 Specific patterns of sun exposure appear to lead to different types of skin cancer among susceptible individuals.
 Intense intermittent recreational sun exposure has been associated with melanoma and BCC,[2,3] while chronic occupational sun exposure has been associated with SCC.
 Given these data, dermatologists routinely counsel patients to protect their skin from the sun by avoiding mid-day sun exposure, seeking shade, and wearing sun-protective clothing, although evidence-based data for these practices are lacking.
-The data regarding skin cancer risk reduction by regular sunscreen use are variable; one randomized trial of sunscreen efficacy demonstrated statistically significant protection for the development of SCC but no protection for BCC, while another randomized study demonstrated a lower trend for multiple occurrences of BCC among sunscreen users, but no significant reduction in BCC or SCC incidence.
+The data regarding skin cancer risk reduction by regular sunscreen use are variable.
+One randomized trial of sunscreen efficacy demonstrated statistically significant protection for the development of SCC but no protection for BCC, while another randomized study demonstrated a trend for reduction in multiple occurrences of BCC among sunscreen users but no significant reduction in BCC or SCC incidence.

 Level of evidence (sun-protective clothing, avoidance of sun exposure): 4aii

 Tanning bed use has also been associated with an increased risk of BCC.
 A study of 376 individuals with BCC and 390 control subjects found a 69% increased risk of BCC in individuals who had ever used indoor tanning.
 The risk of BCC was more pronounced in females and individuals with higher use of indoor tanning.

 Environmental factors other than sun exposure may also contribute to the formation of BCC and SCC.
 Petroleum byproducts (e.g., asphalt, tar, soot, paraffin, and pitch), organophosphate compounds, and arsenic are all occupational exposures associated with cutaneous nonmelanoma cancers.[9,10,11]